astromaddie/pywavelets-py3/README.rst

 programming language.
 It is written in Python, Cython and C for a mix of easy and powerful high-level interface and the best performance.

+To install for Python 3, install python3-all-dev first.

 PyWavelets is very easy to start with and use, and currently is capable of:

   * 1D and 2D Forward and Inverse Discrete Wavelet Transform (DWT and IDWT)